DataJuggler/Simon/ReadMe.md

 You can also write [PitchName], if you want to type 'I am speaking in a [PitchName] pitch.
 [PitchName] will be replaced with a text friendly version of the pitch.

-# 11.20.2023: Version 1.3 New Feature - Spell Out
-Now you can add [Spellout.4] TEXT and the next word will be spelled out, with a 4 tenths of a second pause between each character.

-Example: It's time we talk about [Spellout.3] SEX
-Here a delay of 3 tenths of a second is displayed.

-Note: Do not add a period to the word after spellout, or you will hear 'Period.'
-If you must leave a period, leave a space.
-It's time we talk about [Spellout.3] SEX .

-Sometimes you will want a pause after the spelled out word.

-Example: The company added a new [spellout.2] CFO [Pause2] This should improve our [Spellout.3] ROI.

 # 11.10.2023: Version 1.2 New Feature - Pause
 You can now now add pauses to your text, by adding this to your script.